- Published on

 - How to Prevent Race Conditions in Backend Systems

-How to prevent race conditions in backend systems by naming the invariant, moving correctness to durable boundaries, and testing overlapping requests, retries, and jobs.
+How to prevent race conditions in backend systems by naming the invariant, enforcing it at durable boundaries, and testing overlapping requests and retries.

 - Background Jobs in Production

-How to run background jobs safely in production with replay-safe handlers, bounded retries, dead-letter triage, visibility timeouts, queue dashboards, and business-level correctness checks.
+How to run background jobs safely in production with replay-safe handlers, bounded retries, dead-letter triage, visibility timeouts, and queue dashboards.

 - OpenTelemetry for Backend Engineers

-A practical OpenTelemetry guide for backend engineers: what to instrument first, how traces, metrics, logs, context propagation, attributes, sampling, and collectors make production debugging clearer.
+A practical OpenTelemetry guide for backend engineers: what to instrument first, and how traces, metrics, logs, sampling, and collectors aid debugging.

 Topic Clusters